dt-code-club/site/srv/index.md

 ---
-title: About Us
+title: Home
 ---

-Welcome to *DT Code Club's website*!
+*Welcome to our website!*

 We are the David Thompson Code Club, led entirely by students